 I’m Kat, a dedicated parent of three with a profound passion for perinatal mental health.
-Having transitioned from midwifery, I am now a Registered Psychotherapist (Qualifying).
+Having transitioned from midwifery, I am now a Registered Psychotherapist.
 My extensive experience—over 10 years in perinatal health care and peer support—shapes my practice, which is rooted in anti-oppressive, inclusive, and culturally safe mental health approaches.

 Drawing from Filipinx Liberation Psychology, I emphasize the importance of connectedness and shared humanity for a harmonious life.
 I am committed to providing a supportive, collaborative, and brave space where you can navigate the complexities of perinatal transitions and reconnect with your inner wisdom.